This article may contain compensated links. Please read the disclosure for more info.

 The whole work takes you through all 24 major and minor tonalities with one prelude and one fugue of each.

 The famous Prelude in C major is beautiful as it is.
 But since it is composed with only broken chords, it is easy to understand anyone being "tempted" to add a melody to it!

 Gounod did so.
 This became the famous Ave Maria, a real hit!
 Get Ave Maria for Easy Piano here.

 Another famous hit that needs little introduction.
 Played and sung all over the world, who would have known that this piece would be so used!

 This is one piece that you should memorize- so appreciated!

 Scott Joplin wrote many great Ragtime pieces.
 One of the most famous is The Entertainer.

-It became popular again with the movie "The Sting", and has since stayed on the list of the most popular piano songs.
+It became popular again with the movie "The Sting" and has since stayed as one of the top piano songs in the style of Ragtime.

-The original is on an advanced level, but here is an arrangement of The Entertainer that is simplified and easy to learn.
+The original composition is on an advanced level.
+But here is an arrangement of The Entertainer that is simplified and easy to learn.

 Our list of the best piano songs begins and ends with the light of the moon!
 This time by Claude Debussy.